-Despite their top industries being hit the hardest by COVID (more on that later), MakeShift has continued to thrive and grow in recent years.
+Despite these industries being hit the hardest by COVID (more on that later), MakeShift has continued to thrive and grow in recent years.
 As stated in an April press release:

 “In 2021, MakeShift doubled its employee count, expanded new user bookings by almost 40%, and increased its partner community by 100%.
-Additionally, the company was awarded ADP® Marketplace Platinum Partner rank and currently sits as a best-seller app for employee scheduling on the ADP Marketplace.
+Additionally, the company was awarded ADP® Marketplace Platinum status.
 MakeShift was also highlighted by Calgary Economic Development as a company that grew despite the pandemic, and more recently was named among the 30 Most Innovative Brands for 2022 by The Silicon Review.”

 Unique Business Needs